PedroNogacz/conversor-2esp/README.md

 The Arduino sketch reads a push button on digital pin&nbsp;2 to choose which protocol it sends.
 In the unpressed state the Uno transmits Modbus frames to the Modbus ESP32.
 Pressing the button toggles to DNP3 mode and the same frames are wrapped in a minimal DNP3 header and sent to the DNP3 ESP32 every ten seconds.
+After startup the sender waits ten seconds before transmitting its first command so the network can stabilise.
 Only two of the sample commands are used by default (one holding-register read and one input-register read) but the sketch can be edited to choose any pair from the list in `MODBUS_CMDS`.